alexghiurau/planner/README.md

 ```
 npm run initsql
 ```
 The current user is _localhost_ and password is _root_ for compatibility.
 This can be changed in the config.js file.
-Also note that running this script deletes the database if it already exists. **Do not** use this script unless you are sure you want to delete the database if it exists already.
+Also note that running this script deletes the database if it already exists.
+Only use this script if you are sure you want to delete the database if it exists already.

 ## Usage